 This is subconsciously reflected in the business world.
 We think that top sales people are these super talented, rare people with a "gift", and therefore frequently fail to enforce and optimise good sales processes, due to fear of stopping sales reps from selling in their "preferred way".

 We think that brilliant marketers have a special way with words and imagery, and that it's their job to come up with the next Silver Bullet campaign that'll make the product a success, and therefore don't apply process to marketing teams, either.
 We worry we'll stifle their creativity.

 Exactly the same happens in Customer Service.
 We seek out a "people's person" when hiring support personnel, and hope they'll be able to solve any problem thrown their way with minimal process (although more progress is often made here than in Sales & Marketing).

 This all results in a breakdown of performance, and a huge loss in value.

 If you want to make your SaaS company successful, it's time to start thinking about how you can take the scientific principles you apply on the supply side of the value chain, to the demand side:

-- Start using marketing automation software like HubSpot, and track every marketing campaign down to the revenue generated.
+- Start using marketing automation software like HubSpot Marketing Hub, and track every marketing campaign down to the revenue generated.
 You can then begin to link marketer's income to revenue contribution, much like the sales team.

-- Implement a CRM system like Salesforce, and invest in developing a formalised sales process that your sales reps must follow; then monitor revenue performance to optimise the process over time.
+- Implement a CRM system like HubSpot Sales Hub, and invest in developing a formalised sales process that your sales reps must follow; then monitor revenue performance to optimise the process over time.

-- Use customer service software like Zendesk, develop support processes and monitor churn over time.
+- Use customer service software like HubSpot Service Hub, develop support processes and monitor churn over time.
 Iterate and innovate, scientifically.

 It's only through process and a level of scientific rigour that your SaaS company can achieve its best.
 So long as we keep viewing the demand chain as an art, huge amounts of revenue will be left on the table.